HSG-Library/alma-job-runner/README.md

 -----END OPENSSH PRIVATE KEY-----
 "))) -join ""
 ```
+The `job` endpoints should now be available under `http://localhost:8080/jobs`.
+The following endpoints are available:
+- register: register all job configs from the git repo `http://localhost:8080/jobs/register`
+- unregister: unregister all job configs from the git repo `http://localhost:8080/jobs/unregister`
+- reregister: first unregister all jobs, get a new clone of the config repo and register all job configs `http://localhost:8080/jobs/reregister`
+- list: list all registered jobs `http://localhost:8080/jobs/list`
+- results: show the responses from the run jobs since the start of the instance `http://localhost:8080/jobs/results`

 # How to configure the jobs and where store the config files
 ## Job configuration files format